mwilliamszoe/Bent-creek-ceramics/README.md

 # Bent Creek Ceramics
-A multipage site for a cermaics business
+A multipage site for a cermaics business.
+This was one of my first websites.

 # Installation
 Git clone/download